IN-PERSON COUNSELLING IN VANCOUVER & ONLINE ACROSS BC

 Trauma therapy isn’t about bringing the past for its own sake, it’s about recognizing how your nervous system learned to adapt and survive in past environments and relationships, and helping it learn to fully embrace the present.
 Healing doesn’t mean reliving painful experiences, it means letting your brain and body recognize the past no longer need to affect your present day experiences, so you can continue to move forward with freedom and clarity.

-• Many clients come to me after they’ve already tried talk therapy and other ways of healing.
-Having understanding helps, but when trauma continues to exist in the nervous system, old patterns persist in your day-to-day life.
-I use gentle, evidence-based methods of healing, including Brainspotting, Emotionally Focused Therapy, and Internal Family Systems, so that your brain and body can fully integrate past experiences and create the safety you need to move forward with freedom and clarity.
+I use gentle, evidence-based methods of healing, including Accelerated Experiential Dynamic Psychotherapy (AEDP) and Emotionally Focused Therapy (EFT) so that your brain and body can fully integrate past experiences and create the safety you need to move forward with freedom and clarity.

-• No. With somatic healing approaches like Emotionally Focused Therapy, you don’t have to go into detail about what happened for it to be effective.
+No. You don’t have to if you don’t want to.
+With somatic healing approaches like Emotionally Focused Therapy (EFT) and Accelerated Experiential Dynamic Psychotherapy (AEDP), you don’t have to go into detail about what happened for counselling to be effective.
 You’re in control of how much you want to share as we reprocess your experiences.

-• No. There’s no need to relive your pain in order to heal.
-Emotionally Focused Therapy is a gentle and effective ways of healing.
+No. There’s no need to relive your pain in order to heal.
+Emotionally Focused Therapy (EFT) and Accelerated Experiential Dynamic Psychotherapy (AEDP) are gentle and effective ways of healing.
 I’ll make sure that you stay grounded, calm, and comfortable throughout the process, helping you go at a pace that feels safe.
 Processing painful experiences shouldn’t be retraumatizing, and you will always have control over where you want to go in session.

-At other times, we’ll use somatic approaches like Emotionally Focused Therapy, to help your brain and body get past what feels stuck.
+At other times, we’ll use somatic approaches like Emotionally Focused Therapy (EFT) and Accelerated Experiential Dynamic Psychotherapy (AEDP), to help your brain and body get past what feels stuck.

 As a general rule, I help with whatever you feel is the most important, whether that looks like insight or somatic work, I’m happy to collaborate.

-• Schedule a free consultation with me.
+Click here to schedule a free consultation with me.
 During the consultation, we can discuss the kind of help you are looking for and see if we will be a good fit going forward.
-Click here to schedule yours, and I’ll send you an email with more information.

 A consultation isn’t commitment, it’s a chance for you ask me questions and to get a sense if I’m the right person for you.
 My goal is to give you a sense of clarity, relief, and the confidence that healing is possible.